• Skip to primary navigation

 As you see from the picture at the top of this post, when I made this pot roast I served it over polenta/grits.
 I love the contrasting flavor and texture the polenta provides eating with the pot roast.

-Bison Pot Roast Collage photo from beginning to end
+Bison Pot Roast Collage photo from beginning as raw meat to end as a finished dish with grits.

 Here is how I made my bison pot roast.